Metro-2: Order 10-A

 Order 10-A is composed out of sites 54 and 54a and was intended to provide protected work spaces for the personnel of the planned Palace of the Soviets behind the Moscow State University campus.
 The plans for those administrative buildings were tied to the shafts and other features of this underground infrastructure project but the project was never completed.

-Order 10-A was made by the 9th directorate of the Ministry for Defence, and for it a new construction organisation (US 10-A, presently Transinzhstroi) was set up in 1955.
+Order 10-A was made by the 9th directorate of the Ministry for Defence, and for it a new construction organization (US 10-A, presently Transinzhstroi) was set up in 1955.
 Construction was started in 1956 and completed by 1963.

 Site 54 is composed of at least 5 shafts (1, 2, 3, 5, 6 explicitly mentioned) and includes extensive supporting systems such as air filtering stations and power generation, with the latter designed to support the planned above-ground administrative complex in case of emergencies.
 The site is connected to the deep single track tunnel at the depth of 189m.
 Shaft R6, which was used during order 10-A construction, still exists in Moscow and is a marker for its overall location.